Fleek-PIatform/website/src/content/guides/fleek-nextjs-guide/index.md

   - 'Kanishk Khurana'
 ---

-The Fleek.xyz platform empowers developers to build lightning-fast web apps, and services that are edge optimized for performance.
+The Fleek.xyz platform empowers developers to build lightning-fast web apps, and services that are edge-optimized for performance.
 In this detailed guide, you’ll learn how to deploy a **Next.js** web app onto Fleek using the Fleek CLI.

 ### What is NextJs?